-At this stage of the proceedings, the Company cannot conclude that the likelihood of an unfavorable outcome is either probable or remote.
-Accordingly, no provision related to these investigations and claims is made in these unaudited condensed consolidated interim financial statements as of June 30, 2015.
+However, the investigation by the CPSC is ongoing and at this stage of the proceedings, the Company cannot conclude that the likelihood of an unfavorable outcome is either probable or remote.
+Accordingly, no provision related to these investigations and claims is made in these unaudited condensed consolidated interim financial statements as of September 30, 2015.
 An unfavorable outcome in these matters could result in significant liabilities, which could have a material adverse effect on the Company.